ToanQPham/ToanQPham.github.io/orbit_method.md

 quantisation in representation theory, in particular, what's called *Kirillov's orbit method*.

-The main reference will be [Askay Venkatesh's lectures](https://www.mit.edu/~fengt/249C_2017.pdf) on this, with notes taken by Tony Feng and Niccolo Roncheti.
+The main reference will be [Askay Venkatesh's lectures](https://www.mit.edu/~fengt/249C_2017.pdf) on this, with notes taken by Tony Feng and Niccolo Ronchetti.
 We will put comments on this notes as we're learning the subject, and the edited notes is [here](https://www.dropbox.com/s/7shsi2bys16v25b/Venkatesh_GeometricQuantization_Rep%20Theory.pdf?dl=0) (updated 26/04/2022).